Analysis Officer at Consumer Scotland

 • otherwise advancing inclusion, fairness, prosperity and other aspects of wellbeing in Scotland.

-Consumer Scotland is committed to ensuring that its policy advocacy is based on robust evidence.
-Consumer Scotland’s research and analysis directorate is central to this ethos, producing rigorous, high quality and policy relevant research and analysis.
+Consumer Scotland is committed to putting consumer rights and interests at the heart of markets, services and policy, taking an evidence-led approach to its advocacy.
+Consumer Scotland’s Research, Analysis and Investigations Directorate is central to this ethos, producing rigorous, high quality and policy relevant research and analysis in close collaboration with policy colleagues.

 NATIONALITY REQUIREMENTS